 The Incognito window is Missing from the Chrome Browser

-If you are using a Google account that is controlled by a school system or business, the option to open an incognito window may be hidden.
-Your organization’s Google Admin has the ability to turn it off.
+If you are using a Google account controlled by a school system or business, the option to open an incognito window may be hidden.
+Your organization’s Google Admin can turn it off.
 Most school systems turn off incognito for students.

-No. Every device on a network has an IP address.
-If your school or employer does any kind of web filtering or monitoring, the websites you visit will be recorded and matched to your IP address.
-Internet Service Providers (ISP) can also track network activity back to a specific public IP address.
+Incognito mode will not do this.
+Every device on a network has an IP address.
+If your school or employer does any web filtering or monitoring, the websites you visit will be recorded and matched to your IP address.
+Internet Service Providers (ISP) can also track network activity to a specific public IP address.

 Can Amazon And Other Websites Track What I Am Searching For When Using An Incognito Window?

-If you sign into Amazon or other account when searching, then the answer is yes.
-Only your device wont remember what you searched for.
-This could be handy when buying presents on a shared personal device.
+If you sign into Amazon or another account when searching, then the answer is yes.
+Only your device won’t remember your searches, which could be handy when buying presents on a shared personal device.

-If you are shopping for a Mother’s Day or Anniversary present using a shared account, don’t sign into any online accounts.
-Instead use the “Check out as guest option” if it exists for the site.
-Amazon does not currently have a guest checkout option so hopefully you have your own Amazon account.
+Don’t sign in to any online accounts if you are shopping for a Mother’s Day or Anniversary present using a shared account.
+Instead, use the “Check out as guest option” if it exists for the site.
+Amazon does not currently have a guest checkout option, so hopefully, you have your own Amazon account.

-Why Should I Use A Chrome Incognito Window?
+When Should I Use a Chrome Incognito Window?

-If you want to search the Internet and not have the computer or other device remember any websites you visit or auto fill any information it knows about you in forms or sign in pages, then use an incognito window.
-For example, its a good idea to use an incognito window on a presentation PC or other computer you don’t expect to use again.
+If you want to search the Internet and not have a computer or other device, remember any websites you visit or auto-fill any information it knows about you in forms or sign-in pages, then use an incognito window.
+For example, it is a good idea to use an incognito window on a presentation PC or other computer you don’t expect to use again.

 An incognito window will not hide your web browsing history from your school, employer, or Internet Service Provider (ISP).
 If you skipped to this section, I recommend reading the other tips on this page for using an incognito window.

 So now you know what a Chrome incognito window is and isn’t.
-It is useful in specific circumstances, but I wouldn’t use it all of the time on my personal device.
-Most of the time I want my device to remember form information, websites, and other data it can reuse when I visit websites.
+It is helpful in specific circumstances, but I wouldn’t use it all of the time on my personal device.
+Most of the time, I want my device to remember form information, websites, and other data it can reuse when I visit websites.